urwid/urwid/docs/manual/textattributes.rst

 module's palette for ``'attr1'``, but the space around (before/after) the text will appear with the default foreground and background.

-If you want the whole :class:`Text` widget, including the space around the text, to appear as a single attribute you should put your widget inside an :class:`AttrMap` widget.
+If you want the whole :class:`~urwid.widget.Text` widget, including the space around the text, to appear as a single attribute you should put your widget inside an :class:`~urwid.decoration.AttrMap` widget.

 `AttrMap reference <http://excess.org/urwid/reference.html#AttrMap>`_